openstack-archive/dragonflow/doc/source/specs/allowed_address_pairs.rst

 L2/L3 Lookup
 ----------------------
 One or more VM ports could share a same IP address (and a same MAC address in some scenarios) in allowed address pairs.
-In L2/L3 Lookup table, we could simply send the packets of which destination address is this address to all VM ports which have this address in their allowed address pairs field.
+In L2/L3 lookup table, we could simply send the packets of which destination address is this address to all VM ports which have this address in their allowed address pairs field, but that will cause extra bandwidth cost if there are only few VMs actually using the IP/MAC address in the allowed address pairs field of its port.

+A alternative way is sending those packets only to the ports of the VMs who actually using this IP/MAC.
+We can distinguish those VMs by receiving its gratuitous ARP packets of this IP/MAC from their ports, or by periodically sending ARP requests to the IP and receiving the corresponding ARP replies.
+Once those active VMs have been detected, local controllers should save this information in dragonflow DB and publish it.
+When L2/L3 APPs receive this notification, they could install flows to forwarding packets to the ports of those active VMs like they do for fixed IP/MAC.

+In particularly, if there is only one VM who could use the IP/MAC among VMs who have this IP/MAC in allowed address pairs field of their ports, the processes of L2/L3 APPs to install those flows could be simpler.
+Because this is a more common usage of allowed address pairs (for example, VRRP), we only support this situation in dragonflow as the first step.

+In dragonflow, we propose to support both the first "broadcast way" and the latter "detectation way", and add an option in the configuration for users to choose one of them.

 ARP Responder
 ---------------
 Because more than one VM ports' allowed address pairs could have a same IP address but different MAC addresses, ARP responder can hardly know which MAC address should be responded to an ARP request to this IP.
-We could simply continue to broadcast those ARP requests rather than try to response them in ARP table.
+We could simply continue to broadcast those ARP requests, or we could only use the detected MAC address of the active VM's port to reply those ARP requests, if the active VMs mentioned above was detected.

 References